Hot flashes. Night sweats. Mood swings.

 For all menopausal women, practicing adequate oral hygiene is crucial.

-“Oral health care should get better with age, not worse,” says Dr. Buehler.
+“Oral health care should get better with age, not worse,” says Dr. Horace.
 “The likelihood that you’re going to have tooth decay or a dental issue is always higher the older you are regardless of gender because part of the equation for tooth decay is time.”

 To adequately care for your teeth at home:

 Be aware of the symptoms of menopause and how they can affect your oral health.
-Dr. Buehler emphasizes that watching out for the symptoms of dry mouth is essential to protecting your oral health.
+Dr. Horace emphasizes that watching out for the symptoms of dry mouth is essential to protecting your oral health.
 Ask yourself:

 Your dental office can do saliva-flow testing to help determine your rate of saliva flow and the best treatment options.

 Keeping saliva flowing and the proper pH balance in your mouth is important to oral health.
-“Drink water or high pH bottled water with nothing else in it,” recommends Dr. Buehler. ”Don’t mix in anything like juices, flavors or lemons.
+“Drink water or high pH bottled water with nothing else in it,” recommends Dr. Horace. ”Don’t mix in anything like juices, flavors or lemons.
 Water is the next best thing to saliva.
 It’s partially about hydration, but it’s also about buffering the oral environment and keeping the pH of your mouth controlled.”

 Keeping a healthy, youthful-looking mouth during menopause and beyond will depend on clear communication about any symptoms you’re having with your dentist.
-“If you want your teeth to look young and healthy, you need to be talking to your dentist,” says Dr. Buehler.
+“If you want your teeth to look young and healthy, you need to be talking to your dentist,” says Dr. Horace.

 Consume a balanced diet rich in vitamins and minerals, particularly calcium and Vitamin D. Limit alcohol, caffeine, sugary snacks or beverages and overly salty foods.